Class Schedule

 • Your MyODOT username and password.

 Under the new safety protocols due to the COVID-19 pandemic, attendees are still NOT permitted to bring reference materials or spec books into the testing site.
 As with previous sessions, a supply of reference resources will be available on-site to borrow during testing.
 WTS applicants are expected to have knowledge and will be tested on items from: Ohio Manual of Uniform Traffic Control Devices (OMUTCD) Part 6 and related chapters; 2019 ODOT Construction and Material Specifications (C&MS) Section 614 and related sections; Statewide Plan Notes; Quality Standards for Temporary Traffic Control Devices (TTCD) & Acceptable Delineation Methods for Vehicles; and ODOT Standard Construction Drawings (SCDs).
-See WTS Training and Prequalification Testing FAQs for a full list of specific reference documents for test preparation purposes.
+See Worksite Traffic Supervisor (WTS) Prequalification | Ohio Department of Transportation for a full list of specific reference documents for test preparation purposes.

 No cell phones, tablets or laptops will be allowed.
 No calculators, pens or pencils will be available for loan due to the COVID-19 pandemic.
 Failure to bring these items with you means you will have to take the test without them.